 If you have additional questions, please contact Education Department Director Roxanne Mills Brown at 508-477-0208 ext.
 149.

 Explore Additional News in this month's Nashauonk Mittark

 List of Committee and Board Seat Openings

-The Mashpee Wampanoag Tribe currently has an open seat on its Housing Commission.
+The Mashpee Wampanoag Tribe currently has two open seats on its Housing Commission.
 The Housing Commission is tasked with policy-level goals, determinations and policy review that guide the Mashpee Wampanoag Tribe Housing Department.